aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-hyperlinks-images/add-hyperlink/_index.md

 Congratulations!
 You've successfully **saved OneNote as PDF** and added a hyperlink to the document using Java and the Aspose.Note library.
 This capability lets you create interactive, shareable PDFs directly from your OneNote content.

-## FAQ's

-### Q1: Is Aspose.Note compatible with all versions of Java?

-A1: Yes, Aspose.Note for Java supports all major versions of Java, including JDK 8 and above.

-### Q2: Can I add multiple hyperlinks in a single document using Aspose.Note?

-A2: Absolutely!
-You can add as many hyperlinks as you need within your OneNote document using Aspose.Note for Java.

-### Q3: Does Aspose.Note offer support for other programming languages?

-A3: Yes, Aspose.Note provides libraries for various programming languages, including .NET, Python, and Android.

-### Q4: Is Aspose.Note easy to integrate into existing Java projects?

-A4: Yes, integrating Aspose.Note into your Java projects is straightforward and well-documented, making it easy to get started.

-### Q5: Where can I find more help and resources for using Aspose.Note?

-A5: You can find extensive documentation, tutorials, and community support on the [Aspose.Note forum](https://forum.aspose.com/c/note/28).

 ## Frequently Asked Questions

 **Q: How can I customize the appearance of the hyperlink?**